-If a remote / no contact solution is not suitable and a patient is unable to attend clinic, then in line with an organisation's safeguarding and priority guidance a domiciliary visit can be considered for any of the above procedures.
-If the patient is shielding a risk assessment should be carried out before proceeding and only conducted if the patient determines that the appointment is absolutely (essential refer to appendix 4 for exception guidance).
+If a remote / no contact solution is not suitable and a patient is unable to attend clinic, or you are a domiciliary only practitioner, then in line with an organisation's safeguarding and priority guidance a domiciliary visit can be considered for any of the above procedures.
+If the patient is shielding an individual risk assessment should be carried with the client by telephone or video chat before proceeding and only conducted if the patient or their usual carer determines that the appointment is absolutely essential (refer to appendix 4 for exception guidance).
 Refer to the guidance listed below to adapt a locally provided service that meets required safeguarding standards.